 Passenger Briefings (Passenger Training)

 Pre-flight briefings often end up treated as a necessary evil to many experienced aviators and passengers.
 However, this requirement serves an extremely important part of keeping aviation a safe form of travel.
-Regardless of how you treat your pre-flight briefings, or how effective you think they are, we set the standard at:
+Regardless of how you treat your pre-flight briefings, or your opinion of their effectiveness, we set the standard at:

-- Thorough enough to ensure your passengers have the knowledge necessary to save themselves if you can’t assist them – which includes opening the main A/C door.
+- Thorough enough to ensure your passengers end up with the knowledge necessary to save themselves without your assistance – which includes opening the main A/C door.

-- And, if you were unconscious or incapacitated, would they be able to save you.
+- And, with you unconscious or incapacitated, their ability to save you.

 Aug 15, 2019, Cessna Citation Latitude, Dale Earnhardt, Jr & Family – Elizabethton, TN NTSB Report - ERA19FA248